zchking/docs/pages/katalon-studio/tutorials/generate_css_xpath_selector_spy_web_utility.md

 Example:

-In the below screenshot we want to get the ancestors of the ‘ul ‘ tag highlighted in red.
+In the below screenshot we want to get the ancestors of the 'ul ' tag highlighted in red.
 These ancestors are highlighted in blue.

 Xpath: